-- 6.5.6.1.1 The design type of each IBC shall be tested in accordance with procedures established and approved by the competent authority for each IBC design type before such an IBC is used.
+6.5.6.1.1 Each IBC design type shall successfully pass the tests prescribed in this chapter before being used.
 An IBC design type is defined by the design, size, material and thickness, manner of construction and means of filling and discharging but may include various surface treatments.
-It also includes IBCs which differ from the design type only in their lesser external dimensions. - 6.5.6.1.2 Tests shall be carried out on IBCs prepared for carriage.
+It also includes IBCs which differ from the design type only in their lesser external dimensions.

+6.5.6.1.2 Tests shall be carried out on IBCs prepared for transport.
 IBCs shall be filled as indicated in the relevant sections.
-The substances to be carried in the IBCs may be replaced by other substances except where this would invalidate the results of the tests.
+The substances to be transported in the IBCs may be replaced by other substances except where this would invalidate the results of the tests.
 For solids, when another substance is used it shall have the same physical characteristics (mass, grain size, etc.) as the substance to be carried.
 It is permissible to use additives, such as bags of lead shot, to achieve the requisite total package mass, so long as they are placed so that the test results are not affected.